 I previously wrote about the Iqbal case here: Dismissal Of Mortgagor’s Post-Foreclosure Federal Lawsuit: Usually, But Not Always.

-I represent parties involved in disputes about loans.
+I represent lenders, as well as their mortgage loan servicers, entangled in loan-related disputes.
 If you need assistance with a similar matter, please call me at 317-639-6151 or email me at firstname.lastname@example.org.
 Also, don’t forget that you can follow me on Twitter @JohnDWaller or on LinkedIn, or you can subscribe to posts via RSS or email as noted on my home page.